openhab/openhab-core/notes/notes.md

 ### Start a demo runtime

-* Open the project "org.eclispe.smarthome.demo.app"
+* Open the project "org.openhab.core.demo.app"
 * Open the file "app.bndrun"
 * Press "resolve" to resolve the "run requirements" and ensure that all requirements are able to satisfied.
+* Make sure, that the Compiler Compliance Level in Eclipse matches the installed JDK: set it to 8, if there is Java 8 installed
 * Press "Debug OSGi"
 * The Gogo shell should be working, test by executing e.g. "smarthome:items list" or "scr:list"
 * The Classic UI should be accessible by entering the following URL into a browser: http://127.0.0.1:8080/classicui/app